 • cayenne and black pepper – adds just a bit of heat.

-2. STIR.
-Add the rest of the ingredients and stir until well combined.
+1. STIR.
+Add all of the ingredients to a bowl and stir until well combined.

 • Refrigerating for at least an hour before serving is key to allow the flavors to meld together for a more cohesive taste.